busterbenson/public/Codex.md

 # Monthly Reports

 ### 2015: +

+##### March 2015
+*Last month summary:*

+*Weight:* 175.9 (-1.6 m/m)

+*Outcome of previous goal:* HIT.
+Wrote my 750 words on 11 days, tying last month again.
+Fell off of Health Month near the end.

+*New goal:* Write 750 words on 11 or more days.
+Go running on my newly mostly-healed knee at least 2 times.

+*Books and movies I enjoyed:*
+* Birdman
+* Boyhood
+* The art of learning, by Joshua Waitzkin

 ##### February 2015
 *Last month summary:* Launched mobile analytics on iPhone before the holidays, had a great visit from Chris Finley (old highschool friend) and his wife while KA and Niko were in Delaware, celebrated a quiet Christmas (got Niko into Little Bits though), and did NYE at Amy and Thors (where Niko stayed up past midnight for the first time).